tatan120/SQEM_Paper/README.md

 2. Execute the file `master.py`, located in the `Core codes` folder of the colned repository.
 3. The result files should appear in your core codes folder.

+!-- RESULTS -->
+## Results description

+The results of the model includes

 <!-- CONTACT -->
 ## Contact